 The Ultimate Email Marketing Holiday Checklist

-This checklist will help you keep track of everything you need to have in place so that you’re prepared to maximize your holiday email marketing sales during the upcoming months.
-If you haven’t completed some of these steps, cheer up – you still have time to set everything right!
+This checklist will help you keep track of everything you need to have in place so that you’re prepared to maximize your holiday email marketing sales during the upcoming period.
+If you haven’t completed some of these steps, cheer up – you still have time, but you should get moving!

 Email Channel Auditing